-The Organizers may also decide to conduct additional stability tests at different storage conditions than those recommended to the participants e.g. at ambient temperature.
+The Organisers may also decide to conduct additional stability tests at different storage conditions than those recommended to the participants e.g. at ambient temperature.

-Considering knowledge about the expected susceptibility of pesticides in the Test Item to possible losses, the organizers will chose the shipment conditions to be such that pesticide losses are minimized (e.g. shipment of frozen samples, addition of dry ice).
-As shipment time can differ between labs/countries it is recommended that the organizers conduct additional stability tests at conditions simulating shipment.
-Should critical losses be detected for certain pesticides EUPT-SC should be informed (or the EUPT-QCG before or during the test).
+Considering knowledge about the expected susceptibility of pesticides in the Test Item to possible losses, the Organisers will chose the shipment conditions to be such that pesticide losses are minimised (e.g. shipment of frozen samples, addition of dry ice).
+As shipment time can differ between labs/countries it is recommended that the Organisers conduct additional stability tests at conditions simulating shipment.
+Should critical losses be detected for certain pesticides the EUPT-SC will be informed (or the EUPT-QCG before or during the test).
 Case-by-case decisions may be taken considering all relevant aspects including the shipment time of the samples to each laboratory.